How to skip the line in Rome : visit Rome 8 essentials

 Is the Rome Pass worth it to skip the line ?

-The first thing you should do when finalizing your Rome itinerary is to consider whether it’s worth buying a Roma sightseeing pass.
+The first thing you should do when finalizing your Rome one week itinerary is to consider whether it’s worth buying a Roma sightseeing pass.
 Basically, there are three Rome city passes.

 Let's check how to skip the line in Rome with these passes.